-- Engineering can start and continue to completion using critical certified vendor data without the need for an extended "standby" involvement. - Procurement functions can work in parallel with the engineering group with no disconnect between the two disciplines. - The Procurement team can generally disband early in the schedule with just key personnel retained to provide continuity of support. - The expediting team can mobilize later in the schedule to drive manufacture and delivery in a concerted campaign. - Equipment deliveries can be orchestrated to suit the conditions at the time with everything consolidated into a transit compound for coordinated shipping to site. - · Reduced cashflow demands.
+- Engineering can start and continue to completion using critical certified vendor data without the need for an extended "standby" involvement. - Procurement functions can work in parallel with the engineering group with no disconnect between the two disciplines. - The procurement team can generally disband early in the schedule with just key personnel retained to provide continuity of support. - The expediting team can mobilize later in the schedule to drive manufacture and delivery in a concerted campaign. - Equipment deliveries can be orchestrated to suit the conditions at the time with everything consolidated into a transit compound for coordinated shipping to site. - Reduced cashflow demands.

-The disadvantages with this approach are:
+Potential issues to be mitigated with this approach are: